How to set your accounting firm's goals

 Most accounting firm owners know the importance of setting goals—it’s probably something you talk about with clients every day.
 But a surprisingly small proportion practice what they preach when it comes to setting goals for their own business.

-The most common reason for this is that it’s not easy to know what goals to set, challenging to get buy-in from the team, and track progress and success along the way.
+The most common reasons for this is that it’s not easy to know what goals to set, it can be challenging to get buy-in from the team, and tracking progress and success along the way can be difficult.

 Chances are you've heard about SMART goals: